Back to All Events

 • San Francisco, CA (map)

-Technology without trust isn’t innovation—it’s risk.
+Technology without trust isn’t innovation—it’s risk and erasure.

 From generative Artificial Intelligence to everyday apps, digital platforms are shaping how we live, work, connect, and make decisions.
 Whether you’re developing AI models, building digital tools, or deploying platforms at scale, the Re/Designing Trust Action Lab challenges you to center transparency, equity, and accountability at every stage of innovation.
 This four-day immersive experience centers those most impacted by technological harm, not just as stakeholders, but as co-creators.